-Black Britons fear for Diane Abbott after millionaire’s call for violence
+Black Britons fear for Diane Abbott after a millionaire’s call for violence

 The episode comes in a heated election year.

-Pollsters said the Conservatives, in power for more than a decade, have an uphill battle against the main opposition Labour Party, from which Abbott was suspended in 2023 after she suggested Jewish, Irish and Traveller people are not subject to racism “all their lives”.
+Pollsters predict the Conservatives, in power for more than a decade, have an uphill battle against the main opposition Labour Party, from which Abbott was suspended in 2023 after she suggested Jewish, Irish and Traveller people are not subject to racism “all their lives”.

-Abbott has faced documented sexist and racist abuse for decades, online especially.
+Abbott has faced documented sexist and racist abuse for decades.

 In a report investigating online hate received by UK women in politics prior to the general election in 2017, Amnesty International found Abbott received almost half of all abusive tweets analysed.